Legislative Council of Queensland

-The Queensland Legislative Council was the upper house of the parliament in the Australian state of Queensland.
+The Legislative Council of Queensland was the upper house of the parliament in the Australian state of Queensland.
 It was a fully nominated body which first took office on 1 May 1860.
 It was abolished by the Constitution Amendment Act 1921, which took effect on 23 March 1922.

 Consequently, the Legislative Assembly of Queensland is the only unicameral state Parliament in Australia.
 Two territories, the Northern Territory and Australian Capital Territory, also maintain unicameral parliaments.

 Most of the early members of the Council came from wealthy families, were well educated and were born in England.
 Absenteeism was a problem in the early years, with some members returning to England, being absent for several years.

 Abolition

 The Legislative Council was seen by the Labor Party as undemocratic and a tool of patronage, and upon the establishment of a secure Labor majority in the Assembly in 1915, Labor sought the house's abolition.
 Bills for this purpose were rejected by the Council itself in 1915 and 1916, and a referendum failed on 5 May 1917 on a vote of 179,105 to 116,196.
-In 1920, the Government under Premier Ted Theodore changed tack, persuading the Governor of Queensland to appoint additional Labor members of the Council, thus securing a majority in that Chamber.
+In 1918 on the recommendations of the Labor Government, Sir Hamilton Goold-Adams appointed 13 Labor Members to the Legislative Council and an additional 3 in 1919.
+Even with these additional members it was not guaranteed that the Council would vote itself out of existence, given the results of the Referendum.
+So, in 1920, the Government under Premier Ted Theodore changed tack.
+He firstly asked the Governor of the day, Sir Hamilton Goold-Adams to appoint additional members to the Legislative Council.
+The Governor declined but, because of ill health, he retired in 1920 and on his recommendation, William Lennon, then Speaker of the Legislative Assembly, was appointed to be the Lieutenant Governor.
+Shortly after this, on 19 February 1920, Lennon appointed 14 new members to the Legislative Council, all of them members of the Labor Party.
+By this means, Labor then had sufficient members within the Council to vote for its own dissolution.